doamatto/5m_loading/README.md

 Put into even more grave detail, all of this is planned and most of it hasn't been done yet.
 I'm only now starting to dabble in FiveM modding.
 If I like it, you can expect a bit more of this in future, as well as for other games.

 ### Installing
 Installation of 5M Loading (and just about any other FiveM addon) is super simple.
 Add the `5m_loading` folder to the resources folder (usually under `server-data/resources`or similar).
-Then, edit your `server.cfg` file to have `start 5m_loading` (use `ensure` instead of `start` if you don't want the server to work without the loading screen)
+Then, edit your `server.cfg` file to have `start 5m_loading` (use `ensure` instead of `start` if you don't want the server to work without the loading screen).
+If you're installing from source, copy all of this (you can exclude the `.github/` folder and the `.gitignore` and `README.md` files if you really want to; everything else is important) into a folder titled "5m_loading."
+Then, follow the instructions from before.

 ### Features Coming Soon
 To get v0.1 out (a bit late, sorry again!), I had to gut these features (they'll be in v0.2):